Aliiatt/Projects-/devops/hands-on/nexus/Nexus-01-creating-maven-and-docker-repositories/README.md

 ### For the repo

 - Click 'Repositories'
-- Click 'Create Repository' and select 'docker (proxy)'
+- Click 'Create Repository' and select 'docker (hosted)'
 - Give it some name (docker-private)
 - Check 'HTTP' and give it a valid port (8083)
 - Check `Enable Docker V1 API`